 Once you have set up your AzHDR account, you can then make demographic changes to your profile.

-Additionally, if you want to update an advance directive document at any point, you will need to fill out a new Registration Agreement and check the box to replace a directive in the registry.
-You can upload the new Registration Agreement and updated directive form directly into your AzHDR account—or you can email or postal email them using the instructions above.
+If you want to update an advance directive document at any point, you will need to fill out a new Registration Agreement and check the box to replace a directive in the registry.
+You can upload the new Registration Agreement and updated directive form directly into your AzHDR account—or you can email or postal mail them using the instructions above.